Emma Swinn MBE Co-Chief Executive Officer

 Peter Worley Co-Chief Executive Officer

 Peter is a Visiting Research Associate at King's College London and a PhD candidate at Sheffield University.
-He is a multi-award winning author for Bloomsbury Education and author and editor for Crown House Publishing on The Philosophy Foundation Series of books.
+He is a multi-award-winning author for Bloomsbury Education and author and editor for Crown House Publishing on The Philosophy Foundation Series of books.
 He is a commissioning editor for The Philosophers' Magazine.

 Peter read philosophy at University College London and Birkbeck College, completing his MA in 2004.
 He has been working with children in education since 1993 and has been doing philosophy with children since 2002.
 As CEO he represents the charity worldwide speaking at international conferences and festivals, works in the classroom with children every week, trains philosophy graduates and classroom teachers, whilst leading TPF in its mission to transform thinking in education.